theta-delta-chi/makerspace/README.md

 # TDC Makerspace Emergency System
 This code powers the server managing the Makerspace emergency system.
-[Here's ademo](https://youtu.be/eXu26cHRDBs) of what the system does.
+[Here's a demo](https://youtu.be/eXu26cHRDBs) of what the system does.

 ## Managing the Web Server
 The Makerspace Rails server is hosted by MIT within the TDC locker.
 Assuming you have access rights to said locker, these steps will get you into the environment.